 Refusing a request from an employee to record a meeting

-If your Company policy is not to allow recording of meetings, it should clearly document this in writing, for example in the staff handbook and Disciplinary and Grievance Procedures.
-As this is a personal choice for employers we have not included this within the documents on our online HR Toolkit.
-However, if you wish to include a section on the refusal of recordings, the relevant documents should also expressly state that making recordings in breach of the policy will be grounds for disciplinary action.
+If your Company policy is not to allow the recording of meetings, it should clearly document this in writing; for example, in the staff handbook and Disciplinary and Grievance Procedures, expressly state that making recordings in breach of the policy will be grounds for disciplinary action.

 Permitting a request from an employee to record a meeting